MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

-where $w \sim \cN(0,\cC),$ found by applying the operator $2\cC$ to equation \eqref{eq:one}.
+where $w \sim\cN(0,\cC)$, found by applying the operator $2\cC$ to equation (\ref{eqone}).

+A well-established principle in finite-dimensional sampling algorithms advises that proposal variance should be approximately a scalar multiple of that of the target (see, e.g., \cite{RR01}).
+The variance in the prior,~$\mathcal{C}$, can provide a reasonable approximation, at least as far as controlling the large $d_u$ limit is concerned.
+This is because the data (or change of measure) is typically only informative about a finite set of components in the prior model; mathematically, the fact that the posterior has density with respect to the prior means that it ``looks like'' the prior in the large $i$ components of the Karhunen--Lo\'eve expansion.\footnote{An interesting research problem would be to combine the ideas in \cite{giro11}, which provide an adaptive preconditioning but are only practical in a finite number of dimensions, with the prior-based fixed preconditioning used here.
+Note that the method introduced in \cite{giro11} reduces exactly to the preconditioning used here in the absence of data.}

-A well-established principle in finite-dimensional sampling algorithms advises that proposal variance should be approximately a scalar multiple of that of the target (see for example \cite{RR01}).
-The variance in the prior, $\mathcal{C}$, can provides a good approximation.
-The CN algorithm violates this principle: the proposal variance operator is proportional to $(2\mathcal{C}+\delta I)^{-2}\mathcal{C}^2$, suggesting that algorithm efficiency might be improved still further by obtaining a proposal variance of $\mathcal{C}$.
-In the familiar finite-dimensional case, this can be achieved by a standard {\em reparameterization} argument which has its origins in \cite{hillssmith} if not before.
+The CN algorithm violates this principle: the proposal variance operator is proportional to $(2\mathcal{C}+\delta I)^{-2}\cdot\mathcal {C}^2$, suggesting that algorithm efficiency might be improved still further by obtaining a proposal variance of~$\mathcal{C}$.
+In the familiar finite-dimensional case, this can be achieved by a standard \emph{reparameterisation} argument which has its origins in \cite {hillssmith} if not before.
 This motivates our final local proposal in this subsection.

-The {\bf preconditioned CN} proposal (pCN) for $v|u$ is obtained from \eqref{eq:cn} with $\gamma =0$ and $\mathcal{K}=\mathcal{C}$ giving the proposal
+The \textit{preconditioned CN} proposal (pCN) for $v|u$ is obtained from (\ref{eqcn}) with $\gamma=0$ and $\mathcal{K}=\mathcal{C}$ giving the proposal

-where, again, $w \sim \cN(0,\cC).$ As discussed after \eqref{eq:one}, and in section \ref{sec:prior}, there are many different ways in which the prior Gaussian may be specified.
-If the specification is via the precision $\cL$ and if there are numerical methods for which $(I+\zeta \cL)$ can be efficiently inverted then \eqref{eq:one} is a natural proposal.
-If, however, sampling from $\cC$ is straightforward (via the Karhunen-Lo\'eve expansion or directly) then it is natural to use the proposal \eqref{eq:two}, which requires only that it is possible to draw from $\mu_0$ efficiently.
-For $\delta \in [0,2]$ the proposal \eqref{eq:two} can be written as
+where, again, $w \sim\cN(0,\cC)$.
+As discussed after (\ref{eqone}), and in Section~\ref{secprior}, there are many different ways in which the prior Gaussian may be specified.
+If the specification is via the precision $\cL$ and if there are numerical methods for which $(I+\zeta\cL)$ can be efficiently inverted, then (\ref{eqone}) is a natural proposal.
+If, however, sampling from $\cC$ is straightforward (via the Karhunen--Lo\'eve expansion or directly), then it is natural to use the proposal (\ref{eqtwo}), which requires only that it is possible to draw from $\mu_0$ efficiently.
+For $\delta\in[0,2]$ the proposal (\ref{eqtwo}) can be written as